Meet The Team

 Trustee

-Ross is a member of the Institute of Chartered Accountants Scotland (ICAS) and is currently an Associate Director at Craig Corporate Ltd, a business management consultancy based in Glasgow working with mostly privately owned businesses.
+Ross is a member of the Institute of Chartered Accountants Scotland (ICAS) and is currently the CFO of Embrace Steel Group, a UK-wide steel fabrication business.
 Read more

 He is passionate about the importance of good mental health and wellbeing, particularly amongst young men and in the workplace.
-Ross lives in Glasgow with his wife and daughter, is a passionate football fan, cyclist and average golfer.
+Ross lives in Glasgow with his wife and two children, is a passionate football fan, cyclist and average golfer.

 Stuart Mackenzie